 When importing Google Ads campaign that contains multiple target languages, Bing Ads will select the campaign language with the largest market as your ad group target language.
 If none of your Google Ads target languages are supported in Bing Ads, Bing Ads will flag the campaign as an error.

 If you are taking advantage of the new Expanded text ads option, you will need to review whether you need to set an account-level tracking template.To do this, select the account into which you want to import your Expanded Text Ads.
 The account should include the campaign and ad group specified in the import file.

 As you set up your campaigns and ad groups, or import campaigns, keep these key points in mind:

-Thanks for reading this training, Introduction to campaigns, ad groups and Import from Google AdWords.
+Thanks for reading this training, Introduction to campaigns, ad groups and Import from Google Ads.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.

 Please note all features in this training may not be available in your market.